polyaspect/unipos/README.md

 same license.
 Refer to the **LICENSE** file for details.

 ## Prerequisites
-In order to use Open Unipos, make sure to have the following software installed on your machine:
+In order to use Unipos, make sure to have the following software installed on your machine:
-* Java 8
+* Java 8+
-* Maven 3
+* Maven 3+
-* Tomcat 8
+* Tomcat 8+
-* MongoDB
+* MongoDB 3+

 ## Build
 To quickly get started, run the following command at the root folder: